IsiahZV/SOC-ANALYST-LAB-PORTFOLIO/portfolio/2025-11-06_SOC-L1-Alert-Reporting.md

 **Tools Used:** Simulated SIEM

 # Reporting Guide
-**Task 1:** According to the SOC dashboard, which user email leaked the sensitive document?
+This section covers converting data into information to write an accurate report before submitting to an L2 analyst **Task 1:** According to the SOC dashboard, which user email leaked the sensitive document?

 - In reference to the picture, the description states that the user shared an important document outside of the organization which violates corporate policies.